 Covetousness is one of the sins that are addressed here.
 God devoted two commandments - the ninth and the tenth - to covetousness, the sinful attitude of the heart which sinfully wants something God does not want us to have.
 The workers who had willingly agreed for a denarius a day and were happy at the beginning of the day see that others have something which the landowner - a picture of God - gave freely to others and they were jealous.
 They coveted what he had given to others.

-In addition, because the parable teaches us about the free gift of God, it also teaches us to "be content with such things as [we] have."
-(Hebrews 13:5) Instead of complaining that others have more, let us take what we have, and be thankful.
-If God is more generous in any way - spiritually or materially - to others than to us we have no reason to complain for he is so much better to us than we deserve.
+In addition, if we understand this to be a reward which is ours by gift, the free gift of God, it teaches us to "be content with such things as we have."
+Hebrews 13:5 (KJV) Instead of complaining that others have more, let us take what we have, and be thankful.
+If God is more generous in any way - materially or spiritually - to others than to us, we have no reason to complain for he is so much better to us than we deserve.